EUFAR/egads-gui/doc/source/tutorial.rst

 How to create an algorithm through the GUI?
 *******************************************

 EGADS GUI offers the possibility to create algorithm from a window, by filling in different type of fields.
 If a complex algorithm has to be written, the most suitable way is to use a text editor like Notepad++ (Windows) or Kate (Linux) and modify the template provided in the EGADS algorithm directory.
-For more details on how to create algorithms and the purpose of each field, please take a look in the EGADS Lineage Documentation, chapter ALGORITHM DEVELOPMENT, p.
-28.
+For more details on how to create algorithms and the purpose of each field, please take a look in the EGADS Lineage Documentation, chapter ALGORITHM DEVELOPMENT.

 * To launch the algorithm creation window, just click on |create algorithm|.